What Is A Traditional IRA And How Does It Work?

 Roth IRAs, which are a much newer product, introduced as part of the Taxpayer Relief Act of 1997, has quickly become a popular choice for many Americans.
 The biggest difference between a traditional IRA and a Roth IRA is the way they’re taxed.

 Traditional IRAs are tax-deferred, which means they aren’t taxed until you make withdrawals.
-With a Roth IRA, you’re taxed today, and then when you go to withdrawal money in retirement, you won’t pay any taxes on the gains.
+With a Roth IRA, you fund your plan using money that you've already paid federal income tax on.
+Because your Roth IRA contribution has already been taxed, when you go to withdraw money in retirement, you won’t pay any taxes on the gains.

 So who might want a traditional IRA vs. a Roth IRA?
 If you think you’ll be in a higher tax bracket during retirement than you are today, a Roth IRA might make sense.
 You’ll get taxed at today’s lower rate and withdraw tax-free at your higher retirement tax bracket.
 However, if you think you might be at a lower tax bracket in retirement than you are today, it might make sense to take advantage of the current tax deduction that comes with the traditional IRA.

 In addition to the way they are taxed, Roth IRAs also have income limits for who can invest.
-If you’re single and make less than $124,000, you’re allowed to invest up to $6,000 in 2020 ($7,000 for age 50 and above).
-If you’re married filing jointly, you’re allowed to invest the same amount if your MAGI is less than $196,000.
-Once your income is greater than $124,000 as a single filer or $196,000 when filing married filing jointly, your eligibility will phase out until you’re no longer allowed to invest in a Roth IRA when your income is $139,000 or more as a single filer and $206,000 or more when filing married filing jointly.
+If you’re single and make less than $125,000, you’re allowed to invest up to $6,000 in tax year 2021 ($7,000 for age 50 and above).
+If you’re filing jointly with your spouse, you’re allowed to invest the same amount if your MAGI is less than $198,000.

 Finally, unless you inherit a Roth IRA, they don’t have required minimum distributions as a traditional IRA does.
 That means if you don’t need the money during part of your retirement, you can keep it invested.

-Before you make a decision on how you’ll save for retirement, it’s important to weigh your options.
 Ask yourself some of these questions, and you’ll have a better understanding of where you should be putting your money to work.
+You can also explore the Rocket HQ guide to personal finances for more advice on planning for your future.